 - 1. Agricultural Reserve areas are to be preserved in large parcels.
 Lot creation in the Agricultural Reserve designation will only be permitted for: - a. agricultural uses; - b. agriculture-related uses; - c. a residence surplus to a farming operation as a result of a farm consolidation; and, - d. infrastructure purposes. - 2.
 Severances for agricultural use in Agricultural Reserve areas are subject to the following criteria: - a.
 New and retained lots from severances are to be of an appropriate size for the type of agricultural uses common in the area and sufficiently large to maintain flexibility for future changes in the type or size of the agricultural operation; - b.
 The severed parcel and the parcel remaining after severance will be a minimum of 30 hectares (74 acres) in size; and, - c.
 Existing Agricultural Reserve operations will not be subdivided into smaller parcels of land where the severance would reduce the long-term flexibility and viability of the existing farm unit.
-However, Councilthe City may consider the creation of smaller lot parcels if the parcel retained is at least 30 hectares and the part severed is less than 30 hectares but is being conveyed to a neighbouring farmer for consolidation.
+However, the City may consider the creation of smaller lot parcels if the parcel retained is at least 30 hectares and the part severed is less than 30 hectares but is being conveyed to a neighbouring farmer for consolidation.

 - 3. New lots for agriculture-related commercial or industrial uses will be kept to the minimum size needed to accommodate the use and appropriate sewage and water services.
-Such uses will be compatible with and will not hinder surrounding agricultural operations. - 3.
-New lots for agriculture-related commercial or industrial uses will be kept to the minimum size needed to accommodate the use and \shall be compatible with and shall\ not hinder surrounding agricultural operations.
-(2007 MMAH Mod #8) - 4.
+Such uses will be compatible with and will not hinder surrounding agricultural operations. - 4.
 In the case of a farm consolidation, a new lot may be created for a residence surplus to a farming operation.
-The proposed severance must meet the following criteria: - a. the new lot will be limited to a minimum size required to accommodate the dwelling and appropriate sewage and water services; - a. the lot size is kept to the minimum required to site a dwelling, well, sewage disposal system and accessory uses; - b. the new lot is separated from agricultural uses in accordance with the Minimum Distance Separation formulae; and, - c. new residential dwellings are prohibited on any vacant remnant parcel of farmland created by the severance.
+The proposed severance must meet the following criteria: - a. the new lot will be limited to a minimum size required to accommodate the dwelling and appropriate sewage and water services; - b. the new lot is separated from agricultural uses in accordance with the Minimum Distance Separation formulae; and, - c. new residential dwellings are prohibited on any vacant remnant parcel of farmland created by the severance.

-\6.2.3 Lot Adjustments
+6.2.3 Lot Adjustments

-1. Lot adjustments may be permitted for legal and technical reasons.\ (2007 MMAH Mod #8).
+1. Lot adjustments may be permitted for legal and technical reasons.